volody/file-upload/README.md

-# Client-Side File Upload to S3 Bucket Using Server-Side Signed URLs with Apollo Server
+## Client-Side File Upload to S3 Bucket Using Signed URLs with Apollo Server

-## Set Up the Node.js Server
+### Set Up the Node.js Server

 Create a new directory for the server: